 Due to its

-direct impact on revenue, pay-per-click advertising is one of the most effective ways to grow your ecommerce website.
+direct impact on revenue, digital advertising is one of the most effective ways to grow your e-commerce website.

-One of the great things about the Internet in 2019 is that everyone has the opportunity to gain consumer attention.
+One of the great things about the internet is that everyone has the opportunity to gain consumer attention.

-While there are a lot of ways to capture that attention, PPC advertising helps give your online business the ability to compete with any large retailer out there, now.
+While there are a lot of ways to capture that attention, digital advertising helps give your online business the ability to compete with any large retailer out there, now.

-Whether you’re someone who wants to start an ecommerce site or you’re already running an online store, here are a few of the ways that PPC ads can increase your sales:
+Whether you’re someone who wants to start an e-commerce site or you’re already running an online store, here are a few of the ways that digital ads can increase your sales:

 As the old saying goes “time is money” and that’s certainly true when it comes to a small business.
 Building an organic online presence takes time, and it’s time that you might not have as your inventory sits around.

-PPC advertising is a fast track to the top of Google’s search results in your industry, increasing the likeihood of capturing valuable search traffic.
+Digital advertising is a fast track to the top of Google’s search results in your industry, increasing the likelihood of capturing valuable search traffic.
 You can keep your business moving by selling products immediately while you continue to build your online reputation.

 The same theory applies to social media.
 Rather than waiting months to grow an organic following on Facebook or Instagram, you can start by putting your products directly in front of your target audience while picking up new fans and followers along the way.